HITECHCRIME/HC_SG149_So_Long/README.md

 yeah
 ya
-had a better chance when i was here i thought i made it clear to all the haters (bumpin') winding down you thought but i just disappeared
+had a better chance when i was here
+- i thought i made it clear
+to all the hateeeers (bumpin') winding down you thought but i just disappeared aye

-good stuff in the clots, feeling phased i thought, made a pact with my blood and thoughts veins tied into knots, constricted flows must break through the fog
+good stuff in the clots, feeling phased i thought, made a pact with my blood and thoughts veins tied into knots, constricted flows must break through the fog aye

 and/then suddenly everything became so clear in my mind traces of fear turned previous passions into naught